gkoh/furble/README.md

 ### Shutter Lock

 When in `Shutter` remote control, holding focus (button B) then release (button A) will engage shutter lock, holding the shutter open until a button is pressed.

-### Multi-Connect

-Multi-Connect enables simultaneous connection to multiple cameras to synchronise remote shutter control.
-Up to 9 (ESP32 hardware limit) cameras can be simultaneously controlled.

-To use:
-* Pair with one or more cameras
-* Enable `Settings->Features->Multi-Connect`
-* In `Connect` select one or more cameras
-* Select `Multi-Connect`
-   * Selected cameras will be connected in sequence
-* If all cameras are connected, the standard remote control is shown

-> [!CAUTION]
-> * mobile device connections are extremely finnicky
-> * multi-connect involving mobile devices is not well tested and can easily crash
->   * multi-connect involving mobile devices is not recommended

-### Infinite-ReConnect

-This is useful for using furble as a passive, always on GPS data source.
-With this, the camera will attempt to reconnect indefinitely.
-You don't need to turn on this setting if you are actively using the remote.

-To use:
-* Enable `Settings->Features->Infinite-ReConnect`

-> [!WARNING]
-> This will not be kind to battery life

 ### Themes